Samuel Present

 Catherine Barrie

 Catherine received her B.S. in Materials Engineering from UCLA in 2020 and joined the Hemker research group as a Ph.D. student in the Materials Science Department in the fall of 2020.
-Her research will support a Johns Hopkins Applied Physics Lab project focused on high temperature structural materials.
+She received her masters degree from JHU in the fall of 2022.
+Her research supports a SURPASS project in collaboration with the Johns Hopkins Applied Physics Lab project focused on functionalizing additively manufactured materials for high altitude flight.

 Research Interests: Structural materials, characterizing processing and property relationships, composite materials, mechanical testing